 For Disclosure to You or Your Personal Representative: When you request, the Trust is required to disclose to you or your personal representative your protected health information that contains medical records, billing records, and any other records used to make decisions regarding your health care benefits.
 Your personal representative is an individual designated by you in writing as your personal representative, attorney-in-fact.
 The Trust may request proof of this designation prior to the disclosure.
 Also, absent special circumstances, the Trust will send all mail from the Trust to the individual's address on file with the Trust Administration Office.
 You are responsible for ensuring that your address with the Trust Administration Office is current.
-Although mail is normally addressed to the individuals with the same address will not intercept the mail.
-You have the right to request restrictions on where your mail is sent as set forth in the request restrictions below.
+Although mail is normally addressed to the individual to whom the mail pertains, the Trust cannot guarantee that other individuals with the same address will not intercept the mail.
+You have the right to request restrictions on where your mail is sent as set forth in the request restrictions section below.